1. Less time waiting

 It’s important to feel comfortable with your doctor, and private hospital cover lets you choose who treats you.

-In a public hospital, you’ll be treated by the doctor on duty unless you go in as a private patient (when you can choose).
+In a public hospital, you’ll be treated by the doctor on duty unless you go in as a private patient (where you can choose).

 Your choice of both public and private hospitals so that you can have access to the latest and greatest facilities and technology when you need them most.